12 Things to Do in New York in October

 Inside Madison Square Garden| ©Emmanuel Milou

-How to buy NBA tickets
+How to purchase NBA tickets

 Useful information about NBA tickets

-• Dates: The regular season runs from mid-October to early April.
+• Dates: the regular season runs from mid-October to early April.

 • To find out more: visit the article How to buy NBA tickets in New York.